Ria424/developers-animatesdk-docs/Flash_object/Flash40.md

 ## Description

-Method; maps an escaped Unicode URL to a UTF-8 or MBCS URL.
+Method; Maps an escaped Unicode URL to a UTF-8 or MBCS URL.
 Use this method when the string will be used in ActionScript to access an external resource.
 You must use this method if you need to handle multibyte characters.

 ## Example